Clinical Testing for Genetic Mutations

 Genetic testing is most likely to identify mutations in individuals who have either:

-• multiple CCM lesions that can’t be explained by a developmental venous anomaly (also known as venous angioma) or by a history of brain or spinal radiation.
+- multiple CCMs that can’t be explained by a developmental venous anomaly (also known as DVA or venous angioma) or by a history of brain or spinal radiation.

 Clinical vs Research Testing